renkman/vscode-language-amigae/README.md

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) wich provides syntax highlighting and code snippets for [Amiga E](http://strlen.com/amiga-e/).

-When I started to learn Amiga E with [FS-UAE](https://fs-uae.net/) and the original Amiga E compiler by [Wouter van Oortmerssen](http://strlen.com/) (available on [Aminet](http://aminet.net/dev/e)), I have mounted a host directory as harddisk on the emulator for the source code and edited my .e source files with Visual Studio Code.
-Unfortunately, there was no Amiga E extension for the editor available (Suggestions made by Visual Studio Code for .e files and a search in the Marketplace led to no proper result).
+The original Amiga E compiler by [Wouter van Oortmerssen](http://strlen.com/) is available on [Aminet](http://aminet.net/dev/e).

-Thus, I just decided to create an extension for Amiga E.
+To compile and run Amiga E code, I use [FS-UAE](https://fs-uae.net/) with a host directory mounted as harddisk on the emulator wich contains the source code and edited my .e source files with Visual Studio Code on the host machine.

 ## Features